HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 • Clear policies on incentivized reviews

-Quality directories employ multiple verification techniques:
+Quality directories use several verification techniques:

 • Business license or registration number verification